wesbos/beginner-javascript-notes/notes/Module 5꞉ Events.md

 ![](@attachment/Clipboard_2020-03-01-16-09-14.png) 15:41

-The error is telling us taht the buyButtons does not have the method `addEventLisetner`.
+The error is telling us that the buyButtons does not have the method `addEventListener`.

 Take a look at the `buyButtons` by logging them 👇